EMPLOYMENT & RECRUITMENT

 The Asheville Police Department is committed to recruiting, selecting and training a diverse, qualified workforce to serve the Asheville community.
 The department is a dynamic organization made up of exceptional men and women of unrivaled caliber, skills and talents.
 The department is a nationally accredited agency and an equal opportunity employer.
 Call (877) 807-6258 for more information.

 The selection process usually takes up to three months after an application is received.
-Selection depends on vacancies within the department and the scheduled start date of the next Police Academy.
+Selection depends on vacancies within the department.
 The hiring process includes:

 - Initial Review